titichayajojo/video_classification_refinement/README.md

+Here is the revised version of your project documentation, including your repository URL:

+---

 # Video Classification and Refinement using OpenAI

 This project processes a video file by extracting frames, transcribing audio, classifying the video, enhancing frames based on classification, and saving results.
 It utilizes OpenAI's API for classification and DALL-E 2 for image enhancements.